 - Researchers have studies the health, lifestyle, well-being and self-image of people with elevated cholesterol levels, as well as the available information on mediction.

-- Other UCPH researchers involved in the LIFESTAT project
+- Other UCPH researchers involved in the LIFESTAT project (no longer available)

 - Read more about LIFESTAT

 Publications and media reviews

 Christensen et al. 2016.
 LIFESTAT – Living with statins: An interdisciplinary project on the use of statins as a cholesterol-lowering treatment and for cardiovascular risk reduction.
 Scandinavian Journal of Public Health, vol 4, issue 5.

 Kriegbaum, Margit & Lau, Sofie Rosenlund: Medication non-adherence and uncertainty: Information-seeking and processing in the Danish LIFESTAT survey.
 Research in Social and Adminstrative Pharmacy.
 In press.

 Lau, Sofie Rosenlund & Kriegbaum, Margit: Medication non-adherence in the context of situated uncertainty: Moving beyond simple, dichotomous approaches.
 Research in Social and Administrative Pharmacy.